-Laura Petersen (she/her) is currently a middle and high school Latin teacher in Sandusky, Ohio.
+Laura Petersen (she/her) is currently pursuing a Master of Science in Information at the University of Michigan.
+This degree was directly inspired by her work with Project Nota.
+She hopes her studies of archives, libraries, and digital preservation will inform and enhance the Project’s work well into the future.
+Before starting this degree, she worked for three years as a middle and high school Latin teacher in Sandusky, Ohio.
 Her Latin journey began in her beloved home state of Wisconsin at Wayland Academy.
 Stories have always been an integral part of her interests and identity.
 And, starting during her education at Wayland, her main fascination became the stories of the past that are told through ancient texts and artifacts.
 She loves the window into the past that Latin gives us, and she is passionate about throwing open that window to include as many voices as possible!
 While earning her BS in Secondary Education, Classics, and History at Vanderbilt University, she served as an assistant in the Classical and Ancient Mediterranean Studies Department.
 This role gave her experience in and passion for digitizing texts and facilitating research.
 As Assistant Director of Project Nota, Laura revels in facilitating the internal goals of each department as they all work towards the essential work of giving (mostly) unheard historical voices the love and attention they deserve.
 When she isn’t geeking out about history or the current book she’s reading, Laura can be found playing video games with her partner, hiking, and hand-feeding her two guinea pigs.